onconova/onconova/onconova-docs/docs/guide/about.md

 # Project Overview

-The Precision Oncology Platform (Onconova) is an open-source software project initially developed at the Univserity Hospital of Zurich designed to support data-driven precision oncology research.
+Onconova is an open-source software project initially developed at the Univserity Hospital of Zurich designed to support data-driven precision oncology research.
 It provides a secure, structured, and scalable framework for capturing clinical data from oncology patients, while enabling users to explore and analyze aggregated data through an interactive web interface.

 ## Goals